ChStLeGitHub/Project04-Software-Development-Tools/README.md

 Furthermore, the link to the app on Render is the following: https://sprint-4-project-6iyo.onrender.com

-If you wish to launch the project on your local machine, download the files and then run the streamlit run app.py command using the terminal.
+If you wish to run the app on your local machine, download the files and then run the streamlit run app.py command using the terminal.